Haixing-Hu/vue3-class-component/README.md

 - It supports [Vue] v3.x.x (currently v3.3.4).
 - It's written in pure JavaScript rather than TypeScript, distinguishing it from [vue-facing-decorator].
-- It adopts the most recent (as of May 2023) [stage 3 proposals for JavaScript decorators] and [stage 3 proposals for JavaScript decorator metadata].
+- It adopts the most recent (as of May 2023) [stage 3 proposals of JavaScript decorators] and [stage 3 proposals of JavaScript decorator metadata].
-- It offers commonly used decorators for class-style Vue components, such as `@Prop`, `@Watch`, `@Provide`, and `@Inject` (for more details, see the [Predefined Decorators] section).
+- It offers commonly used decorators for class-style Vue components, such as `@Prop`, `@Watch`, `@Provide`, and `@Inject` (for more details, see the [Predefined Decorators](#predefined-decorators) section).
 In essence, it combines the functionality of [vue-class-component] and [vue-property-decorator].

 ## Table of Contents